Insurance for leased vs. financed cars

 The main difference between leasing and financing is who owns the vehicle at the end of the lending period.
 When you lease a vehicle, you do not own the vehicle and must return it to the titleholder when your lease period expires, according to Consumer Reports.
 With a lease, Edmunds notes that you are essentially paying to "borrow" the vehicle during the lease period.
 You may have the option to purchase the vehicle at the end of your lease.

-When you finance a vehicle, you own the vehicle at the end of your loan period (as long as you made all the required payments).
+When you finance a vehicle, you own the vehicle at the end of your loan period (if you made all the required payments).
 Once you've paid off the vehicle, the lienholder's name will be removed from the vehicle title and it will be solely in your name.

 Is it better to buy or lease a car?